LinkedIn Ads for B2B SaaS: The Complete Playbook for Generating Pipeline

 Lead magnet: Cyber Policy Renewal Checklist for Tech and SaaS companies.

 This checklist helps CTOs, CFOs and founders of tech companies evaluate whether their cyber insurance policy actually covers the risks of a SaaS company.
-It analyses key coverages such as downtime, data breaches, software supply chain attacks and SLA penalties.
+It analyses key coverages like downtime, data breaches, software supply-chain attacks and SLA penalties.

 Cover of the Free Bare Ownership Calculator used as a lead magnet in LinkedIn Ads